Courses

 2. Planning is a Primary Function of Management: Planning lays the groundwork for all other management tasks, without planning no other function can take place.

 4. Planning is Continuous: The planning cycle is linked to planning continuity.
 It indicates that a strategy is devised, implemented, and then followed by another strategy, and so on.
-Hence planning keeps on going, and is a never ending process.
+Hence planning keeps on going and is a never-ending process.

 6. Planning Involves Decision Making: Choosing among a variety of options and activities is the essence of planning.
-There is no need to plan if there is just one conceivable aim or course of action because in that case no planning or decision making is required.
+There is no need to plan if there is just one conceivable aim or course of action because in that case no planning or decision-making is required.

 Limitations of Planning

-2. Planning May Not Work in a Dynamic Environment: Planning is based on anticipating future events, and because the future is unpredictable and dynamic, the organization must react to changes.
+2. Planning May Not Work in a Dynamic Environment: Planning is based on anticipating future events, and because the future is unpredictable and dynamic, the organisation must react to changes.
 However, planning will not be able to adequately predict future events.

 4. Planning Involves Huge Costs: The plan's formulation entails a significant financial investment.
 To determine data, detailed strategies necessitate scientific computations.
 The costs of preparation may not always be justified by the benefits gained.

-5. Planning is Time Consuming: Many factors must be considered when developing a strategy, making it a lengthy process.
+5. Planning is Time-Consuming: Many factors must be considered when developing a strategy, making it a lengthy process.

 6. Planning Does Not Guarantee Success: Only carefully planned and implemented plans can lead to the success of a business.
 Managers are prone to implementing previously successful ideas, but a plan that worked in one context may not work in another.